Eka-Eval: An Evaluation Framework for Low-Resource Multilingual Large Language Models: Appendix

-As demonstrated in Figure~\ref{fig:arc-challenge-config}, a sample configuration used to evaluate the ARC-Challenge-Indic benchmark across 11 Indic languages.
+As demonstrated in Figure~\ref{fig:arc-challenge-config}, a sample configuration used to evaluate the ARC-Challenge-Indic benchmark across 11 Multilingual languages.
 It illustrates how task parameters, templates, and dataset references are modularly specified in \textsc{Eka-Eval}.